- Airport planning

 - Restrictions on Ownership and Control of airport infrastructure

-- The Protection of Airspace around airports
+- Protection of Airspace around airports

 - Building Control